in Placetas, Cuba

 About Our Partner

-Located in the center of Cuba, Placetas is home to a vibrant Presbyterian Reformed Church in Cuba congregation that was founded in 1908.
-The original church building, which anchors a wide intersection in this peaceful town, began to collapse in 2008, and the congregation was able to move into an old house across the street where they have met for more than a decade.
+Located in the center of Cuba, Placetas is home to a vibrant Presbyterian Reformed Church in a Cuba congregation that was founded in 1908.
+The original church building, which anchors a wide intersection in this peaceful town, began to collapse in 2008 and the congregation was able to rent an old house across the street where they have met for more than a decade.
 The limited funds which they could raise for a new structure allowed them to rough out the exterior walls and roof, but that is as far as their resources would take them.

 Completion of the main section of the church will provide space to welcome neighbors and to expand the congregation’s Christ-centered care of the vulnerable around them.
 Rev. Jésus reflects, “This local church looks at the construction of its building as a work of faith and an opportunity to witness the message of salvation of Jesus Christ to the community of Placetas.”

-The Outreach Foundation is seeking gifts totaling $50,000 to complete the initial phase of construction.
+The Outreach Foundation is seeking $50,000 to complete the initial phase of construction.